 - Time in Saddle:On average 6 to 10 hours a day, sometimes 11, depending on the cattle.

 - Riding Ability:Caters for all riding abilities.

 *As a beginner, you need to be physically fit and be prepared to spend up to 11 hours in the saddle when required.

-- Accommodation:Guests stay in 2-man tipi tents throughout the cattle drive.
-Guests will share tents unless single supplement has been purchased.
-Long drop toilet facilities and no showers.
-On the last night on the Open Range Cattle Drive guests will stay in hotel accommodation and welcome a comfortable bed and hot shower.
-Hotel accommodation is not included on the Clean Up Ride.
+- Accommodation:You'll stay in two-man tipi tents throughout the cattle drive.
+Tents are shared unless a single supplement has been purchased.
+Long drop toilet facilities are available but there are no showers.
+On the last night, we will stay in cosy lodge accommodation and welcome a comfortable bed and a hot shower.

 WHAT IS INCLUDED IN THE PRICE?

 Ride price includes ground transportation to and from Sheridan, all food, soft drinks, saddle, tack, horse lease, and guide service.
 Photography and video package provided by GT and a stylish GT shirt, vest and cap.

 WHAT IS NOT INCLUDED IN THE PRICE?